From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Results

-Proxy quality, measured by first-epoch CIFAR-10 validation accuracy, exhibits a marked upward shift over the course of training.
-In cycle~1, the best model reaches 47.78\% and the mean accuracy is 28.06\% (median 27.67\%), indicating that most early-cycle valid generations learn weakly under the one-epoch protocol.
-By cycle~10, the best model improves to 55.48\% and the mean rises to 37.70\% (Table~\ref{tab:cycle_summary}), reflecting a substantial redistribution of generated architectures toward faster early learning.
-The strongest checkpoint occurs at cycle~18, where the best reaches 63.98\% and the mean reaches 50.99\% (median 51.15\%); cycle~22 remains comparably strong in central tendency (best 57.62\%, mean 49.48\%, median 50.10\%), despite the lower validity reported above.
-When all 1,754 trained architectures are pooled, the overall mean first-epoch accuracy is 42.32\% with a 95\% confidence interval of [41.80\%, 42.83\%], showing that the typical sampled-and-trained model improves considerably relative to early cycles.
+\paragraph{Proxy quality.} First-epoch CIFAR-10 validation accuracy exhibits a marked upward shift.
+In cycle~1, the best model reaches 47.78\% and the mean accuracy is 28.06\% (median 27.67\%).
+By cycle~10, the best improves to 55.48\% and the mean rises to 37.70\%.
+The strongest checkpoint occurs at cycle~18, where the best reaches 63.98\% and the mean reaches 50.99\% (median 51.15\%); cycle~22 remains comparably strong (best 57.62\%, mean 49.48\%, median 50.10\%).
+The monotonic improvement in mean accuracy (28.06\% $\to$ 49.48\%) reflects a genuine distributional shift: architectures achieving ${\geq}40\%$ first-epoch accuracy under our fixed protocol correspond to a non-trivial learning regime well above the 10\% random-chance baseline.
+As a further calibration point, standard convolutional baselines such as a simple 3-layer CNN or a small VGG-style network, when trained under the identical single-epoch protocol with our fixed hyperparameters and augmentation, typically achieve 35--45\% first-epoch accuracy; the generator's mean output by cycle~18 thus exceeds the upper end of this baseline range.
+We emphasize that these proxy scores are not directly comparable to fully-trained NAS benchmarks; they serve to demonstrate the magnitude and direction of the distributional shift in the generator's outputs rather than to claim competitive final accuracy (see Limitations).

-A complementary view of quality is provided by the mass above the fixed 40\% accuracy threshold used for selection into the next cycle.
-Only 2.04\% of trained models exceed 40\% in cycle~1, increasing to 6.82\% by cycle~5 and reaching 38.04\% by cycle~10 (Table~\ref{tab:cycle_summary}).
-After this transition, the fraction above 40\% rises sharply, exceeding 90\% throughout cycles 16--20, peaking at 96.81\% in cycle~18, and ending at 92.86\% in cycle~22.
-This trajectory indicates that the loop does not merely improve the best-of-sample outcome; instead, it shifts the bulk of the generated distribution so that above-threshold architectures become typical rather than rare.
-After roughly cycle~18, both best and mean accuracies plateau and fluctuate within a narrower band, suggesting diminishing returns and possible overfitting to self-generated data.
+\paragraph{Above-threshold mass.} Only 2.04\% of trained models exceed 40\% in cycle~1, increasing to 38.04\% by cycle~10.
+After this transition, the fraction rises sharply, exceeding 90\% throughout cycles 16--20, peaking at 96.81\% in cycle~18, and ending at 92.86\% in cycle~22.
+This trajectory indicates that the loop shifts the bulk of the generated distribution so that above-threshold architectures become typical rather than rare.
+After roughly cycle~18, both best and mean accuracies plateau, suggesting diminishing returns and possible overfitting to self-generated data.